Monday, November 25, 2024

 The proof then proceeds as a proof by cases.

 • The obtain instruction splits the hypotheses h into two cases, p - 1 = 0 and q - 2 = 0.
-The proof then uses focussing dots to organise the sub-proofs for each of these cases.
+We then use focussing dots to organise the sub-proofs for each of these cases.

 • The second case is almost the same, but we use right to state our intention to prove the right side of the disjunctive proof goal, q = 2.